 Budget: Before you dive in and hit the buy now button, first consider your budget.
 DJ controllers that are designed for beginners are usually very budget-friendly.

-Functions: Controllers can come with a variety of functions and features to choose from such as built-in audio interfaces, scratch plates, sliders, knobs, performance pads, and faders.
+Functions: They can come with a variety of functions and features to choose from such as built-in audio interfaces, scratch plates, sliders, knobs, performance pads, and faders.

-Software: As I mentioned, some controls will work for all software.
+Software: As mentioned, some controls will work for all DJ software.
 These are called universal controllers.
-Other controllers are made specifically for certain software programs.
+Others are made specifically for certain programs.

 Ultimately, the best beginner DJ controllers give the user total control over essential DJing hardware.
 Considering it seems like everyone is a DJ these days, it should come as no surprise that basic and tech-heavy models have flooded the market, offering a variety of features ranging from top of the line soundcards and spinning platters to jog wheels and customizable DJ controllers that allow scratching.